LinguaPhylo/linguaPhylo.github.io/setup.md

 2. Install LPhy Studio to the [default path](#the-default-installation-path).

-3. Download the script to launch lphybeast and place it into the `bin` subfolder of your BEAST 2 installation.
+3. Download the latest version of the script to launch LPhyBEAST, and place it into the `bin` subfolder of your BEAST 2 installation.
    - [lphybeast](https://github.com/LinguaPhylo/LPhyBeast/blob/master/lphybeast/bin/lphybeast), for Linux and Mac.
    - [lphybeast.bat](https://github.com/LinguaPhylo/LPhyBeast/blob/master/lphybeast/bin/lphybeast.bat), for Windows.

+More versions are available in the [release page](https://github.com/LinguaPhylo/LPhyBeast/releases).
 Note that you may need give the `lphybeast` file executable permissions using `chmod +x lphybeast`

 The final folder structure looks like: